 - Helps identify flaws in your market strategy

-- Platform is simple to use
+- Platform is simple to use and has highly customizable account settings

 - Free online getting started webinar